ChadHartman/sw-imperial-assault/_posts/2016-10-25-survival_of_the_fittest.md

 ##### survival_of_the_fittest_0

 A faint distress signal has been found, originating from a survivor of the Battle of Hoth.
 The Rebels' rescue speeder crashes, separating them.
 The wind is thick, and most of the terrain is out of sight.
-Fenn, Gaarkhan, and Echo Base Trooper "Red" spot a Probe droid and prepare for combat.
-Diala, Jyn, and Echo Base Trooper "Blue", met with a hungry Wampa, begin their fight.
+Fenn, Gaarkhan, and Echo Base Trooper "Reddy" spot a Probe droid and prepare for combat.
+Diala, Jyn, and Echo Base Trooper "Bluey", met with a hungry Wampa, begin their fight.

 ###### survival_of_the_fittest_1

-> "Red" narrowly avoids a disemboweling from the hungry Wampa to scout ahead.
+> "Reddy" narrowly avoids a disemboweling from the hungry Wampa to scout ahead.
 Diala cleans up what's left of the Wampa.

 ###### survival_of_the_fittest_2

-> Unfortunately for "Blue" he's ambushed by Snowtroopers and meets his demise.
+> Unfortunately for "Bluey" he's ambushed by Snowtroopers and meets his demise.

 ###### survival_of_the_fittest_3